 Most Affordable Neighborhoods in Newport News, VA

-Some of the cheapest neighborhoods in Newport News are Briarfield, Jenkins, and Spring House.
+Some of the cheapest neighborhoods in Newport News are Epes, Briarfield, and Oyster Point.
 These neighborhoods offer some of the lowest rent prices in Newport News, making them ideal for renters on a budget.
-As of September 19, 2025, the average rent in Newport News is $1,251, which is 3.6% higher than last year.
+As of November 3, 2025, the average rent in Newport News is $1,261, which is 4.6% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Briarfield